yuhasem/poc_utils/tas/notes.md

 ```
      15 14 13 12 11 10 9 8 7 6 5 4 3 2 1 0
 0x00  ?  ?
-A  A  A  A A A A R B B B B B B
+A  A  A  A A A A R BB BB BB BB BB BB
 0x02 FID
 0x04  0  0  0  1  0  1 0 X X X X X X X X X
 0x06  0  0  0  1  1  0 N Y Y Y Y Y Y Y Y Y
 ```

-Where R is a random bit, A is a random number in [0x1E, 0x80) (weighted low), B is a random number in [0x0, 0x80), X is rng(0,0x083DE158[0xA]), Y is the same thing with 0xA replace by either 0xC or 0xD (depending on N, another random bit).
+Where R is a random bit, A is a random number in [0x1E, 0x80) (weighted low), BB is a random number in [0x0, 0x80), X is rng(0,0x083DE158[0xA]), Y is the same thing with 0xA replace by either 0xC or 0xD (depending on N, another random bit).

 This is repeated 5 times.
 RNG is called 7-9 times, FID being the last call.
 So overall I should expect between 7 and 45 RNG calls betwee SID and FID.
 Hmmm....One time I saw 43...
 And one time I saw only 10, so that fits the bill.